 - 1. Connect all cables to the internal connectors on the I/O board. - 2.
 Align the board with the card guides and insert the board in the connector. - 3.
 Close the release latches to seat the board in the connector. - 4.
-Install the top cover (see "Top cover and bezel" on page 119). - 5.
+Install the top cover (see "Top cover and bezel" on page 131). - 5.
 Slide the server into the rack. - 6.
-Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions).

-7. Turn on all attached devices and the server.
+Connect the cables and power cords (see "Completing the installation" in the Installation Guide or User's Guide for cabling instructions). - 7.
+Turn on all attached devices and the server.